 With the aforementioned vent fan, it’s fantastic to be able to open the windows (which are screened) and have airflow through the van without 1,237 blood-sucking mosquitoes joining in.

-Note: I had these professionally installed by Van Specialties near Portland because cutting a couple giant holes in my brand new van made me want to puke.
+Note: I had these professionally installed by Van Specialties near Portland because cutting a couple giant holes in my brand-new van made me want to puke.

 Sound deadening to mitigate road noise, plus insulation (open-faced denim insulation for walls and denim water-heater blanket from Amazon for ceiling), plus a thin, light-colored wood veneer so we feel like we’re on a boat.
 (There is also the ready-made RB Components interior or a less expensive one from Van Specialties.)

 In the buildout pictures gallery, you can see some details of my interior build.
 I used silver pan-head, self-tapping screws that were ~1.25″ long.
 For the wall panels, I just screwed directly into the metal frame of the van.
-For the ceiling, I ran five strips of plywood first (see pictures below) to make mounting/finagling the ceiling panels into place easier.
+For the ceiling, I ran five strips of plywood first (see pictures gallery) to make mounting/finagling the ceiling panels into place easier.

 Note: I played around with Rivnuts and decided they were HUGE overkill for attaching 1/8″ plywood.
 Save yourself 57 hours and skip them.
 I did use Rivnuts to mount the bed to the wall.